 Battery measurements are commonly written out in units of ampere hours (Ah), and milliampere hours (mAh), which represents 1/1000.
 This unit represents the battery operation threshold, which can be used to calculate how long the battery might be able to last without recharging.

 What Are Cold Cranking Amps?

-You can turn cold cranking amps (CCA) into AH to be better able to find battery capacity.
-A large number of batteries use CCA to present the battery’s ability to start an engine at certain temperatures, usually ranging between 30-32 degrees Fahrenheit.
+Many batteries use CCA to present the battery’s ability to start an engine at certain temperatures, usually ranging between 30-32 degrees Fahrenheit.
 While knowing this starting power can help you choose a better battery, you will need to convert CCA to AH to determine capacity.

 Even though you will not be able to calculate battery capacity, you will still be able to determine the best battery for replacement.